ekzhang/jute/README.md

 should be a first-class document type that _feels effortless_.

 How effortless?
-No fiddling around with `pip install`, slow load times, insecure browser contexts, port-forwarding, setting up kernels, `jupyter lab build`, unnecessary context menus, or forgetting to hit "Save".
+No fiddling around with `pip install`, slow load times, insecure browser contexts, port-forwarding, setting up kernels, extensions that never seem to work, `jupyter lab build`, obscure menus, or notebook checkpoints that clog up Git.

 I just want to **write code interactively**, and to **share interactive documents**.